A Guide To The 5/1 ARM Loan: What It Is And How It Works

 A 5/1 adjustable-rate mortgage (5/1 ARM or 5 1 ARM) is an example of an adjustable-rate loan.
 In a 5/1 ARM, the rate is initially fixed at a rate lower than a comparable fixed-rate mortgage for the first 5 years of your loan.

 An adjustable rate might offer some distinct advantages, which we'll go over in this article.
 No matter what type of mortgage you choose, it's important to find the right fit for your needs.

 What’s A 5/1 ARM Loan?

 The 5/1 ARM isn't the only type of adjustable-rate mortgage.
-Some mortgages have a longer teaser rate and some offer a shorter teaser rate.
 The amount the ARM adjusts up and down depends on the index, or the benchmark index rate, that reflects general market conditions.
 Put simply, the index helps determine the interest rate.

 Your 5/1 ARM rates also depend on the margin in your loan agreement as well as caps.
 Caps limit how your interest rate can change and are usually subject to an initial adjustment cap, a subsequent adjustment cap and a lifetime adjustment cap.
 We'll go over the details of adjustment periods and caps later on in the article.

 How exactly does a 5/1 ARM work?
 Let's break down how this type of home loan operates.